yeshua453/website/docs/cli/pack.md

   --distpath DISTPATH   where to put the bundled app (default: ./dist) --add-data [ADD_DATA ...]
-                        additional non-binary files or folders to be added to the executable --hidden-import [HIDDEN_IMPORT ...]
+                        additional non-binary files or folders to be added to the executable --add-binary [ADD_BINARY ...]
+                        additional binary files to be added to the executable --hidden-import [HIDDEN_IMPORT ...]
                         add an import not visible in the code of the script(s) --product-name PRODUCT_NAME